One of the most interesting questions a beginner may have is ‘how to paper tune a bow?’

 To have a perfect result take the right arrow.

-While selecting an arrow, remember one thing!
+While selecting an arrow, remember one thing.

 All manufacturers have calculators on their website, which helps you determine the correct spine of an arrow.